JayTwoLab/wireshark-remote-command-win/README.md

 - How to install program
 - Wireshark
 	- download from [https://www.wireshark.org/download.html](https://www.wireshark.org/download.html)
-	- select your windows type(32bit/64bit), then install wireshark
+	- select your windows type(32bit/64bit), then install wireshark.
+(NOTICE: You should not confuse the kind!)
 - putty
 	- download from [https://www.chiark.greenend.org.uk/~sgtatham/putty/](https://www.chiark.greenend.org.uk/~sgtatham/putty/)
-	- select your windows type(32bit/64bit), then install putty
+	- select your windows type(32bit/64bit), then install putty (NOTICE: You should not confuse the kind!)

 ### Linux (Remote System, Target OS)
 - How to install program